-Each year PGV congregations partner with community agencies or other churches to reflect God’s love and impact the community in a positive way.
+Each year Presbytery of Genesee Valley congregations partner with community agencies or other churches to reflect God’s love and impact the community in a positive way.
 These efforts are funded by the Presbytery’s Collaborative Ministries Grants administered through the PGV Grants Working Group.
 Collaboration among churches and organizations is also encouraged through the Peacemaking Grants that are awarded throughout the year and support churches, organizations, or individuals that are working toward restorative justice and addressing oppression.

 2023 Mission Collaboration Grants